 Can you speed up design patent applications?

 Yes, you can speed up the examination of design patent applications by filing a request for expedited examination also known as Rocket Docket.
 Normally, the average wait time (pendency) for a first design Office Action is about 16.4 months (as of December 2022).
-Expedited examination reduces the pendency for an initial review to roughly 2 to 3 months from the Rocket Docket grant date.
-So an expedited design patent application may save approximately 1 year in waiting for the initial examiner review.
+Expedited examination reduces the pendency for an initial review to roughly 2 to 4 months from the Rocket Docket grant date.
+So an expedited design patent application may save approximately 1 year of wait time for the initial examiner review.

 Mind you, these are averages.
+Furthermore, it may take awhile for the USPTO to grant the Rocket Docket request.
 Based on my experience, design patent applications generally do receive first Office Actions or allowances substantially sooner than utility applications do.
-Even with a Rocket Docket request filed concurrently with the initial filing, it may still take four to seven months to receive a first Office Action.
+Even with a Rocket Docket request included with the initial filing, it may still take four to eight months from the filing date to receive a first Office Action.

 How to get a design patent quickly